Donate Online

 11. Does DAWS provide low-cost spay and neuter to the community?

 Danbury Animal Welfare Society is proud to offer the community low cost spay and neuter when available.
 This community outreach is based on financial need with a focus on animals that have been rescued.
-DAWS only accepts cash payment, costs are as follows:
+Payment in the form of cash, check, or credit card is due at the time of service.
+Refer to the Low-cost Spay & Neuter page and the ASAP page for pricing.

-Other information: Alters are done on Monday, Tuesday, Thursday and Friday.
+Other information: Alters are done on Mondays and Thursdays, and some Tuesdays.
 Appointment is necessary.
-Animals must arrive at DAWS by 9:30 am and be picked up between 4:00 - 6:00pm.
+Animals must arrive at DAWS between 8:00 AM-9:00 AM and can be picked up between 4:00 PM-6:00 PM.
 Proof of vaccines DHPP and Rabies are required.

 Return to the list of questions